 - Astrolux MF01 Mini - 1x26650/21700/18650, 7 Luminus SST-20s (4000K, 95 CRI available), USB-C, Anduril firmware, FET driver, aux LEDs.
 Like a bigger D4v2 with more emitters and a USB port. $65, but check for active discounts

-- BLF GT90 - the GT with a Luminus SBT-90.2 for over 7000 lumens and 2700m throw claimed, but that's going to be limited by heat and power.
+- BLF GT90 - A huge 8x18650 flashlight with a Luminus SBT-90.2 for over 7000 lumens and 2700m throw claimed, but that's going to be limited by heat and power.
 For sustainable performance, the original may have the advantage.
 For short bursts, this will be most impressive.
 360, but look for discounts